aws-samples/aws-genomics-workflows/docs/cromwell/cromwell-aws-batch.md

 The above file uses the [default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for authorization.

-Replace the following with values appropriate for your account:
+Replace the following with values appropriate for your accoutn and workload:

+* `<your region>` : the AWS region your S3 bucket and AWS Batch environment are deployed into - e.g. `us-east-1`
 * `<your-s3-bucket-name>` : the name of the S3 bucket you will use for inputs and outputs from tasks in the workflow.
 * `<your-queue-arn>` : the Amazon Resoure Name of the AWS Batch queue you want to use for your tasks.

 ### Start the Cromwell server

+!!! note
+    The CloudFormation template above automatically starts Cromwell on launch.
+    Use the instructions below are if you are provisioning your own EC2 instance.

 Log into your server using SSH.
 If you setup a port tunnel, you can interact with Cromwell's REST API from your local machine: